samurai-dev-pokemon/samurai-dev-pokemon/README.md

 };
 ```

-> 🎯 **Fun fact:** I like pokemon, My fav game of all time is Ocarina Of Time, did I mention I like pokemon, My favorite anime is Attack On Titan and I was born in Italy.
+> 🎯 **Fun fact:** I like pokemon, My fav game of all time is Ocarina Of Time, My favorite anime is Attack On Titan, and I was born in Italy.

 ---